nikitabobko/jacobi-eigenvalue-algorithm-cpp/README.md

 Number of iterations: 34
 ```
 # Some notes
-* This programm will output eigenvectors to output.txt file if your matrix dimension is more than 10
+* This program will output eigenvectors to output.txt file if your matrix dimension is more than 10
-* On every iteration of algorithm we need to choose `i` and `j` indicies to zero corresponding element in matrix.
+* On every iteration of algorithm we need to choose `i` and `j` indices to zero corresponding element in matrix.
 There are 3 strategies implemented:
   1. off-diagonal element with maximum absolute value
   2. off-diagonal element with maximum absolute value on the row having maximum sum of squares of off-diagonal elements
   3. off-diagonal cycle element choice.
-Just choose off-diagoanl elements by cycle:
+Just choose off-diagonal elements by cycle:
      ![note](https://latex.codecogs.com/gif.latex?a_%7B12%7D%2C%20a_%7B13%7D%2C%20a_%7B14%7D%2C%20...%2C%20a_%7B21%7D%2C%20a_%7B23%7D%2C%20a_%7B24%7D%2C%20...)
   you can specify strategy via command line arguments: `[strategy]`
 * You can change f function in sources: